LaurentRDC/pandoc-plot/README.md

   preamble: mathematica.m
   executable: math

-# the possible parameters for the GNU Octave toolkit
+# The possible parameters for the GNU Octave toolkit
 octaveplot:
   preamble: octave.m
   executable: octave

+# The possible parameters for the ggplot2 toolkit
+ggplot2:
+  preamble: ggplot2.r
+  executable: Rscript
 ```

 A file like the above sets the **default** values; you can still override them in documents directly.